VVLPriyanka/ai-travel-planner/README.md

 hotel suggestions, and a climate-aware packing list using an LLM agent — with full authentication, per-user data isolation, and an editable itinerary.

-Built for the Trao Full Stack Engineering Assessment.

 ---

 ## 1. Project Overview